Tintic Mining District

 (The focus of this information is to describe mines and mills at Tintic that used railroad transportation, using sources not previously readily available.)

 The Tintic Mining District in central Utah was the home of some of the richest silver mines in the West.
 The first silver ore was discovered in 1869 by George Rust, a cowboy herding cattle in Ruby Hollow, three miles south of what would later be the town of Eureka.
 Word soon spread and many other mines were very soon being developed.
 Those early miners organized the Tintic Mining District in December 1869, taking its name from the large open valley to the west.
-The valley got its name in 1856, from a local Ute chief who died from wounds received during the brief "Tintic War", also in 1856.
+The valley got its name in 1856, from a local Ute chief who participated in the brief "Tintic War."

 The name of the valley to the west of the mountains where these mineral riches were discovered was officially recognized as early as November 1856 by the U. S. Land Office in Salt Lake City: